In This Section:

 When considering applying for jobs in the U.S., we highly recommend meeting with an advisor at The International Students and Scholars Office (ISSO) to determine your visa requirements for your internship or full-time job after graduation.
-Also, download handouts for 1) US job search resources and 2) job-search curriculum that outlines 10 steps you can take to look for a job in the U.S.
+Also, download handouts for 1) US job search resources and 2) US job-search curriculum that outlines 10 steps you can take to look for a job in the U.S.